-- comparison goods and from the Internet.
-The town centre also appears to have suffered more from the economic downturn than have supermarkets and Internet retailers.
-Meanwhile, some non-retail functions of the town centre have also been lost in recent years, particularly office employment which has tended to focus instead on modern business parks on the periphery of the town. - 5.0.7 Both national and regional4 policies place an emphatic preference on town centres as the location for retailing and other 'main town centre uses', such as offices, leisure and culture.
-This strategy adopts the same definition of town centre uses as PPS4, and includes 'intensive' sport and recreation uses.
-These are those sports and recreation facilities referred to elsewhere in the Strategy that make 'intensive use of land, normally comprising built facilities which attract a large number of visits', (as defined in PPS4 Practice Guidance, para C15).
-Health and fitness centres are one example.
+- Morton Park.
+Around a quarter of the shop floorspace of the Borough is now found in these.
+They are popular but because of their locations and layouts lack the wider accessibility of the centres and are overwhelmingly car-oriented, stimulating increased vehicle (and carbon) use and traffic congestion. - 5.0.6 Notwithstanding the continuing net inflow of retail spending into the Borough, and the relatively good health of the town centre, both have declined in recent years as competition for shopping expenditure has increased.
+This competition has come from competing town centres and retail warehouses, and more recently from supermarkets expanding their ranges of comparison goods and from the internet.
+The town centre also appears to have suffered more from the economic downturn than have supermarkets and internet retailers.
+Meanwhile, some non-retail functions of the town centre have also been lost in recent years, particularly office employment which has tended to focus instead on modern business parks on the periphery of the town. - 5.0.7 National policies4 today place an emphatic preference on town centres as the location for retailing and other 'main town centre uses', such as offices, leisure and culture.
 Improving the town centre economy and its amenities, attractiveness and market town character are also key strands running throughout Darlington's Sustainable Community Strategy5.